Blog

 Total download: 3.77 MB

-Darktrace Antigena determined this activity was threatening enough to require an immediate response.
+Darktrace determined this activity was threatening enough to require an immediate response.
 It triggered an autonomous response that blocked all outgoing traffic from the device for 10 minutes, giving the security team time to identify the rogue device and stop the RDP activities.

 Upon investigation, it became clear that an employee had connected their personal device to the corporate network and was attempting to send valuable intellectual property to a foreign party.
 The external host happened to be associated with a competing manufacturing company.